-ICLR 2021 is now free to the public.
-Everyone is expected to follow the Code of Conduct.
+The ICLR 2022 organizers put together an exciting program of invited talks, contributed research papers, socials, and workshops.
 To jump right into the conference program, we recommend the conference schedule to get started.
 You can also find more details about the virtual conference format in the opening remarks from the organizing committee.
 Read on below to learn more about how to use all elements of the virtual conference site.

 Navigating the Website

-All of ICLR 2021 will be accessed through the main webpage.
-You may access all parts of the conference using the top menu bar.
+You may access all parts of the virtual conference using the top menu bar.
 Check the Schedule to get an overview of when the live sessions for all events are taking place.
-You may navigate all the papers in the Papers section.
+You may navigate all the papers in the Papers section of the Main Conference.
 You may search for titles and authors or look through all papers by skimming titles and bookmarking them.
 You can bookmark other sessions as well.
-If you go to your name in the top right corner and click on My Bookmarks in the dropdown menu, you can Download the schedule with all sessions you bookmarked and you can import it in your calendar.
+If you go to your name in the top right corner and click on My Bookmarks in the dropdown menu, you can download the schedule with all sessions you bookmarked or you can subscribe to your bookmarks inyour calendar.

 We encourage everyone to visit the sponsor hall just like you would at the physical conference.

 Some sponsors have a Topia virtual (spatial) world.
-Topia only supports Chromium browsers.
-When authenticating choose "Sign in with Email" in red rather than authenticating with Facebook or Google, and use your ICLR.cc email address.
+Chromium browsers work best in spatial worlds.
+When authenticating choose "Sign in with Email" in red rather than authenticating with Facebook or Google, and use your ICLR email address.